ntaft/Tap-a-tune/README.md

-http://www.99sounds.org for drum audio samples Fingerprint images by Ema Dimitrova from the Noun Project flaticon.com for icon logo method for converting object into array https://stackoverflow.com/questions/6857468/converting-a-js-object-to-an-array
+http://www.99sounds.org for drum audio samples Fingerprint images by Ema Dimitrova from the Noun Project flaticon.com for icon logo

 Known Issues:
-- problems with CSS rendering in React
+- problems with CSS rendering in React on Heroku
-- UX issues
+- some UX issues
-- not mobile friendly
+- not super mobile friendly
-- merge feature occasionally has binding issues

 Future Additions:
 - cleaner CSS and improved UX
-- integration of a raspberry pi server for remote usage
-- improved glove design, bypassing need for makey-makey
+- improved glove design with more integrated electronics
+- more robust raspi server with more options for hardwired inputs
+- get some videos of it in action!